shilpagarg/pstools/README.md

-# pstools: Toolkit for fully phased sequences of diploid genomes
+# pstools: Toolkit for fully phased sequences

 Routine production of phased sequences (haplotypes) of genomes are important to study variation occurring in complex cancer and healthy samples.
-A combination of long accurate reads (HiFi) and chromosome-scale sequencing (Hi-C) technologies are creating enormous opportunities for the routine production of fully phased sequences.
-However, standard computational approaches have limited capability to produce phased sequences that are end-to-end chromosomes in less than a day without any collapse in haplotypes.
-Here, we propose a fast and accurate graph-based method (pstools) that jointly leverage phasing and sequencing information from HiFi and Hi-C to produce high-quality phased sequences.
-We benchmarked this method on the normal sample (HG002) to produce sequence continuity N50 >130 Mb, base quality >Q50, and completeness of 3Gb of each haplotype, by comparing against GIAB ground truth.
+We developed a novel graph-based algorithm to integrate HiFi and Hi-C data types to produce haplotypes at the base-level resolution for routine clinical research.
+When benchmarking our method on healthy human genomes, we produced significantly high-quality genomes with a sequence continuity NG50 >130 Mb, switch/hamming error rates <1.5% and a completeness of >6.0 Gb, and an order of magnitude faster process (only <12 hours).
+This simple approach will facilitate improvement in understanding of the mechanisms of clinical diseases.

 ## Installation
 ```sh